isomerpages/pa-cdcnw/_programmes/Caring/North West Home Fix Scheme.md

 third_nav_title: Caring
 variant: markdown
 ---
-The **North West Home Fix Scheme**  supports low-income residents who may not be able to afford basic repairs to fix faulty household items that are essential to basic living and safety of the home environment.
+ **North West Home Fix Scheme**  supports low-income residents who may not be able to afford basic repairs to fix faulty household items that are essential to basic living and safety of the home environment.